 Truth to be told: the UK has been preparing relatively well for GDPR until now and the work that has been done by organizations such as the UK’s ICO (Information Commissioner’s Office) is pretty massive.

 We can even say that the UK has been outperforming some EU countries regarding GDPR preparations.
-Moreover, as the various sources which report on the survey by Crown Records Management state, we quote, “the survey revealed that seven in ten UK businesses with more than 100 employees have already appointed a data protection officer”, which by the way is only needed in specific circumstances as you can read in our article about the Data Protection Officer and the GDPR.
+Moreover, as the various sources which report on the survey by Crown Records Management state, we quote, “the survey revealed that seven in ten UK businesses with more than 100 employees have already appointed a data protection officer”, which by the way is only needed in specific circumstances as you can read in our article about the Data Protection Officer.

 — Crown Records (@CrownRMS) 29 maart 2017